101digital/react-native-banking-components/README.md

 ### Access to Context data and function

-This lib provides 3 main contexts: `WalletContext`, `TransactionContext` and `BankContext`
+This component provides 3 main contexts: `WalletContext`, `TransactionContext` and `BankContext`

-To access to data, error and function inside these contexts, you can use `useContext` inside React Component.
+To access to data, error and function from these contexts, you can use `useContext` inside a React Component.

 ```javascript
 import React, { useContext, useEffect } from 'react';